MomsFriendlyDevCo/O/README.md

 **O fundamentals:**

 1. All O functions begin with `o function`, where the function name is the second argument
+2. O primarily handles with arrays of objects (henceforth "collections", where each item is a "document")
-2. All functions are either streaming or blocking.
+3. All functions are either streaming or blocking.
 Streaming scripts take a document at a time in a pipeline, operate on it then move to the next.
 Blocking functions have to wait for the previous process to finish before they can operate.
 Efficiency occurs when as few blocking operations occur within a pipeline as possible.
-If blocking operations cannot be avoided they should be at the end of pipelines.
+If blocking operations cannot be avoided they should be at the end of pipelines
-3. Functions may use other functions where needed - `o count $COLLECTION $QUERY` is really just a wrapper for `o find --count $COLLECTION $QUERY` but when given an input stream thef function instead counts documents.
+4. Functions may use other functions where needed - `o count $COLLECTION $QUERY` is really just a wrapper for `o find --count $COLLECTION $QUERY` but when given an input stream count the documents instead
-4. For ease of use, wherever JSON is specified as a query or input the [Hanson](https://github.com/timjansen/hanson) specification is also allowed
+5. For ease of use, wherever JSON is specified as a query or input the [Hanson](https://github.com/timjansen/hanson) specification is also allowed
-5. Documents retrieved with `o find` are decorated with the additional field `_collection` which is used by downstream commands like `o save` to determine which collection to save back to
+6. Documents retrieved with `o find` are decorated with the additional field `_collection` which is used by downstream commands like `o save` to determine which collection to save back to
-6. All queries are processed by [Sift-Shorthand](https://github.com/hash-bang/sift-shorthand#readme) and support [Hanson](https://github.com/timjansen/hanson), `key=val` and other combinations
+7. All queries are processed by [Sift-Shorthand](https://github.com/hash-bang/sift-shorthand#readme) and support [Hanson](https://github.com/timjansen/hanson), `key=val` and other combinations

 **Goals:**